FabioJoel/Measure-in-Goods/README.md

 ### Data provenance & FRED® API notice

-- S&P 500 price index (series `SP500`) is retrieved from the Federal Reserve
-  Economic Data (FRED®) API.
+- S&P 500 price index (series `SP500`) and London bullion market gold fix in USD (series `GOLDAMGBD228NLBM`) are retrieved from the Federal Reserve Economic Data (FRED®) API.
 - This product uses the FRED® API but is not endorsed or certified by the Federal Reserve Bank of St. Louis.
 - By using this application or any derivative dataset you agree to the